 If you would like to arrange a call to discuss a rheology training program for yourself and/or your colleagues, please feel welcome to contact us.

-Session One: Thinking like a Rheologist – An Accessible Foundation for a Wide Audience
+Practical Rheology Training Part 1: Thinking like a Rheologist – An Accessible Foundation for a Wide Audience

 In this training session we will introduce participants to the key principles of rheology.
 Intended for both rheometer users and recipients of rheology data, who need to communicate their requirements and interpret results.
 The session kicks off with a “messy play” where a range of everyday products that span the landscape of observed and important rheological properties are handled and thought-provoking questions are posed.
 This element of the training has proved to be highly-effective at challenging preconceptions about material types and establishing the mind-set of the successful practical rheologist.